lmfit/asteval/doc/motivation.rst

-expression-evaluators is not hard with pyparsing, it turned out that using the Python :py:mod:`ast` module makes it much easier to implement a feature-rich scientific calculator, including slicing, complex numbers, keyword arguments to functions, etc. In fact, this approach meant that adding more complex programming constructs like conditionals, loops, exception handling, and even user-defined functions was fairly simple.
-An important benefit of using the :py:mod:`ast` module is that whole categories of implementation errors involving parsing, lexing, and defining a grammar disappear.
-Any valid python expression will be parsed correctly and converted into an Abstract Syntax Tree.
+expression-evaluators is not hard with pyparsing, it turned out that using the Python :py:mod:`ast` module makes it much easier to implement a feature-rich scientific calculator, including slicing, complex numbers, keyword arguments to functions, etc.

+In fact, the apprach of using the :py:mod:`ast` module meant that adding more complex programming constructs like conditionals, loops, exception handling, and even user-defined functions was fairly simple.
-Furthermore, the resulting AST is easy to walk through, greatly simplifying the evaluation process.
-What started as a desire for a simple expression evaluator grew into a quite usable procedural domain-specific language for mathematical applications.
+An important benefit of this approach is that whole categories of implementation errors involving parsing, lexing, and defining a grammar disappear.
+Any valid python expression will be parsed correctly and converted into an Abstract Syntax Tree that matches Python.
+Thxe resulting AST is very easy to walk through, greatly simplifying the evaluation process.
+Even nested list comprehensions become "not hard" with the results of the :py:mod:`ast` module.
+What started as a desire for a simple expression evaluator, and "wouldn't it be great if we could add basic conditionals and looping" grew into a quite usable procedural domain-specific language for mathematical applications that looks and acts almost exactly as someone familiar with Python would expect.

 Asteval makes no claims about speed.
 Evaluating the AST involves many function calls, which is going to be slower than Python - often 4x slower